Rachel Ruysch, 'Flowers in a Vase', about 1685

 Collection | Main Collection |

-Rachel Ruysch’s elegant bouquet carries a breath of autumn.
+Rachel Ruysch’s elegant bouquet carries a breath of spring and summer.
 Peonies, hawthorn, honeysuckle and columbine all bloom early in the year, but the burnt orange and deep green of the lilies, the seed pod straggling over the edge of the shelf, the ripe wheat and the dry, veined leaves turn thoughts towards summer.

 The light on the pale flowers sweeps upwards, making them luminous.
 Overhead, Ruysch’s delicate brushstrokes seem to skim over the surface of the picture, so that the dusky blue columbine seem as if they're drifting in the darkness.
 The plump green pistil at the centre of the peony appears to anchor the flower to prevent it floating away upwards.